Skip to Content

 1. Natural aptitudes, strengths or abilities.

-We all have natural abilities that we’ve learned from those around us regardless of Christian faith.
-Many times our natural abilities and strengths are redeemed by the Lord to become spiritual gifts.
+We all have natural gifts or abilities that we’ve learned from those around us regardless of Christian faith.
+Many times our natural talents and strengths are redeemed by the Lord, becoming a supernatural ability, aka spiritual gifts.

 2. Character Traits